tidepool-org/tools/README.md

 Once it's set up in a given repository, one merely has to run this to update the docs.

+## Docker development environment

+The Docker development environment has been updated and moved to it's own repo [here](https://github.com/tidepool-org/development).

+If you have been using the legacy docker environment from this repo, you'll need to change over to the updated one.

 ## Development VM using Vagrant
 Tidepool also has a VM for quickly firing up a development environment on your local machine.
 The [Docker development environment](#docker-development-environment) is recommended for development, unless you're familiar with Vagrant and you prefer it over Docker.